Availity/availity-react/docusaurus/docs/form/select/components/resource-select.md

 ### Pre-made Resource Selects

 :::important
-The imports were changed in version 3+.
-In previous versions of `@availity/select` you will need to import the resources from `@availity/select/resources`
+The imports were changed in version 3.0.0.
+In previous versions, you had to import the components from `@availity/select/resources`.
+You can now import them from the base package. eg: `import { AvProviderSelect } from '@availity/select';`
 :::

 The following components can be imported by name from `@availity/select`